Lunathi-javu07/ST10523751_PROG5121_Part1/README.md

 ## Description
-Chatapp is a Java programmed application that allows users to register themselves and login.
+-Chatapp is a Java programmed application that allows users to register themselves and login.
-Chatapp makes sure that users enter the correct details to register and also when loggin in.
+-Chatapp makes sure that users enter the correct details to register and also when loggin in.
-Chatapp consist of three classes inside it which are Login,MainApp and LoginTest.
+-Chatapp consist of three classes inside it which are Login,MainApp and LoginTest.

 ## Features
 # Login class